What is the purpose of Schedules K-2 and K-3?

 This is normal.
-Both the Schedule K-2 and K-3 are designed to cover a wide range of possibilities and will be largely blank for most investment clubs.
+Both the Schedule K-2 and K-3 are designed to cover a wide range of possibilities and will be largely blank even for membes that might require them.
 Only Parts II and III will have any values for typical investment clubs, while Parts I and Parts IV to XIII will be blank.
 Schedules generated by myICLUB.com will typically include details of the information reported in Parts II and III on separately-attached Supplements.

 Why does the Supplement for Part III not list the name of the company, just a two letter code?

 This is normal.
 Part III is only concerned with which country the money came from.

 Why does the “Type of Tax” column in the Part III Supplement just say WHTD?

 WHTD is the IRS’s code for “Withholding Tax on Dividends,” and is a reference to money that was withheld (taxed) by a foreign government.